Governor's Comedy Club

+Description

 Governor's has two sister clubs also on Long Island: The Brokerage Comedy Club & Vaudeville Cafe (opened in 1980) in Bellmore and McGuire's in Bohemia.
 It also had a former club, Gateway, located in Medford; Gateway had closed temporarily but has since re-opened, now based out of the Clarion Hotel in Ronkonkoma.
 Though not run by the Governor's group, they will occasionally hold shows at any of the three Governor's clubs.
 Governor's also formerly operated a summer-only showroom inside the Memory Motel in Montauk.

 They all hold comedy classes, which train up and coming comedians on comedy writing and performance styles, resulting in a "Graduation Show" at either the Governor's, Brokerage or McGuire's clubs.